Education Programs are offered April to December and must be booked in advance. Bookings are subject to availability.

 - Combine two program for a full day experience.
 The schedule follows both the morning and afternoon activity schedules with a short lunch break in between.

 - OR Book one of our education programs and explore the rest of the historic village with your class during the rest of your day.
-(Please note: this is only available during the musuem’s public visiting hours from May 23 to October 6, 2017 and May 22 to October 5, 2018.
+(Please note: This is only available during the musuem’s public visiting hours from May 21 to October 14, 2019.)

 - The above sessions are the museum’s standard programming times.
 Please inquire with our Education Coordinator about adjusting programming times.